Technique · Como · Lake Como

 What we do in class

-We start by hand because that's where the feel is learned.
-Once you've got the technique, you can switch to a machine at home without losing the instinct for the result.
+We start by hand because that’s where the feel is learned: the weight of the rolling pin, the breath of the sfoglia widening across the board.
+Once you’ve got the technique, you can switch to a machine at home without losing the instinct for the result.
 See also our deep-dive: Rolling by hand vs machine.